google/jni-bind/README.md

 ![Ubuntu Build](https://github.com/google/jni-bind/actions/workflows/ci.yml/badge.svg)

-`JNI Bind` is a new metaprogramming library that provides syntactic sugar for `C++` => `Java/Kotlin`.
+`JNI Bind` is a metaprogramming library that provides syntactic sugar for `C++` => `Java/Kotlin`.
 It is header only and provides sophisticated type conversion with compile time validation of method calls and field accesses.

-It requires clang enabled at C++17 or later, is compatible with Android, and is unit / E2E tested on `x86`/`ARM` toolchains.
+It requires C++20, or clang enabled at C++17 or later.
+It is compatible with Android, and is unit / E2E / integration tested on `x86`/`ARM` toolchains.

 **Many** features and optimisations are included: